bat-z/bat-z/README.md

 1. I'm very afraid of heights

-2. Actual gore and fictional gore scare the shit out of me.
+2. heavy gore and fictional gore scare the shit out of me.

 3.  loud & nasty noises

 4. anti vs pro/dark/comship wars.
-No, i don’t like dark/proshippers.
+No, i am not a dark/proshipper.
 I also don’t want to be labeled as anti ;-;

- 5. drama. im fine with ppl talking about it just dont drag me in.

 6. demonizing BPD and NPD.